History of Barda: Medieval period

-According to the Albanian historian Moisey Kalankatuisky, the city was founded during the reign of the Albanian king Vache II (459-484).
+According to the Armenian historian Movses Kaghankatvatsi, the city was founded during the reign of the Albanian king Vache II (459-484).

 Barda flourished in the IV-V centuries.
 Starting from 552, Barda had been a religious center of Caucasian Albania.

 In the first half of the XVII century, Barda became a battleground of the Arab-Khazar wars.
 In 628, the city was captured by the Khazars.
 Attacks of Sasanian feudal lords on Barda in 639 were repelled by the Albanian king Javanshir.
 During the reign of the Caliph Uthman (644-656), Barda was taken by the Arabs.
 In 752, the city became the capital of the Arran region.

 In 748–752, anti-Arab protests took place in Barda.

 Parts of the city that were destroyed during the Arab-Khazar wars were restored during the reign of Caliph Muawiyah (VII century).
 There were fortress walls built around the city.
 The city itself was divided into two parts: the central part – Shahristan and the craft center - Rabat with caravanserais and merchant quarters.
 In the VIII-IX centuries, the famous al-Kurkiy Bazaar was located here.
 According to the Arab authors al-Muqaddasi and al-Istakhri, the city's population was about 100 thousand people.

 With the collapse of the Caliphate and the emergence of feudal independent states on the territory of Azerbaijan, Barda became a part of the Sajid state and the Salarid state until the end of the 10th century.

 In 944, the detachments of Prince Igor of Kiev attacked and captured Barda - the "Mother of Arran".
 However, the resistance of the local population and infectious diseases forced the Slavs to leave the city.

 In 982, Barda was taken by the Shirvanshahs.

 In the XII century, the city was ravaged by the Mongols.
 According to the Arab historian Yagut al-Hamawi (1179-1229), the city was heavily destroyed.

 Early modern period

 In the XV century, Barda was attacked by the army of Emir Timur.
 In 1736, the city was sacked by Nader Shah.

-Barda became a part of the Karabakh khanate as a small settlement, the population of which did not exceed 200-300 people.
+Barda became a part of the Karabakh khanate as a small settlement, the population of which did not exceed 200–300 people.